 Whistleblowers Proceed with Caution

-This case portrays the importance of exerting caution rather than going out on a limb and having it sawed off behind you.
 The law does not guarantee protection from a regressive discipline to all whistleblowers.

 Successful whistleblowers are generally honest brokers of damaging information related to safety, human rights abuses and even financial indiscretions at the workplace.
 They usually have no other agenda but to correct dysfunctional behavior which could ultimately be detrimental to their employer.